-Over summer 2019, the PDTF, chaired by Dr. Yojanna Cuenca-Carlino, Assistant Vice President for Academic Administration, and comprised of faculty and staff from all Colleges and the Division of Student Affairs, worked to:
+Over summer 2019, the PDTF, chaired by Dr. Yojanna Cuenca-Carlino, Assistant Vice President for Faculty Development, Diversity, and Learning, and comprised of faculty and staff from all Colleges and the Division of Student Affairs, worked to:

 Review literature to identify evidence-based and culturally responsive teaching practices that support learning and well-being for all students.

 Design faculty/staff surveys (based on relevant literature and input from collaborators) to assess participants’ knowledge, self-efficacy, and current practices regarding inclusive and culturally responsive teaching.
 The surveys also provided a needs assessment regarding PD programming, including motivators for and barriers to PD participation.

 Create a survey parallel to the faculty/staff instrument (described above) for undergraduate and graduate students to gather feedback about instructors’ communication practices, classroom environments, and faculty-student interactions.
 This survey also asked students to share information relative to their involvement in High Impact Practices, perceived obstacles to their learning, and students’ engagement in their learning.
 Students also responded to two open-ended prompts to identify opportunities for instructors to better support student success and to describe characteristics of instructors at ISU that have made a positive impact on their learning experience.